Analysis of the hidden-charm-hidden-strange tetraquark mass spectrum via the QCD sum rules: Introduction

-In Ref.\cite{WZG-Y4274-octet}, we assign the $X(4274)$ to be the color octet-octet type tetraquark state (or molecule-like state) with the $J^{PC}=1^{++}$ tentatively, and construct the $i\gamma_5\lambda^a \otimes \gamma_\mu \lambda^a$-type current to study its mass and width with the QCD sum rules, the predicted mass (width) favors (disfavors) assigning the $X(4274)$ to be the color octet-octet type tetraquark state (strongly).
-If the $X(4274)$ is the traditional charmonium state $\chi_{c1}(\rm 3P)$, it is important to explore the two-body strong decay $X(4274)\to J/\psi \omega$ experimentally to diagnose its nature.
-In Ref.\cite{WZG-X4274-APPB}, we construct the $[sc]_A[\bar{s}\bar{c}]_V-[sc]_V[\bar{s}\bar{c}]_A$ type tensor current to study the mass and width of the $X(4274)$ with the QCD sum rules, the predictions support assigning the $X(4274)$ to be the $[sc]_A[\bar{s}\bar{c}]_V-[sc]_V[\bar{s}\bar{c}]_A$ tetraquark state with a relative P-wave between the diquark and antidiquark pairs.
-It is a possible assignment for the $X(4274)$, which does not suffer from shortcomings in sense of treating scheme.
+In Ref.\cite{WZG-Y4274-octet}, we tentatively identify the $X(4274)$ as the color octet-octet type tetraquark state (or molecule-like state) with the $J^{PC}=1^{++}$, and apply the $i\gamma_5\lambda^a \otimes \gamma_\mu \lambda^a$-type current to explore its mass and width at length, the predicted mass (width) favors (disfavors) identifying the $X(4274)$ as the color octet-octet type tetraquark state (strongly).
+If the $X(4274)$ is the traditional charmonium state $\chi_{c1}(\rm 3P)$, it is important to explore the two-body strong decay $X(4274)\to J/\psi \omega$ experimentally to diagnose its nature, and we suggest the LHCb and other collaborations could perform such measurements.
+In Ref.\cite{WZG-X4274-APPB}, we apply the $[sc]_A[\bar{s}\bar{c}]_V-[sc]_V[\bar{s}\bar{c}]_A$ type tensor current to explore the mass and width of the $X(4274)$ at length, the predictions favor identifying the $X(4274)$ as the $[sc]_A[\bar{s}\bar{c}]_V-[sc]_V[\bar{s}\bar{c}]_A$ tetraquark state with a relative P-wave between the diquark and antidiquark pairs.
+It is a possible identification of the $X(4274)$, which does not suffer from shortcomings in sense of treating scheme.

-In Ref.\cite{WZG-X4140-X4685}, we extend our previous works \cite{WangZG-Di-Y4140} to study the new tetraquark candidate $X(4685)$ as the first radial excitation of the $X(4140)$ with the QCD sum rules, and obtain the mass $M_{X}=4.70\pm0.12\,\rm{GeV}$, which is in very good agreement with the experimental data $4684 \pm 7 {}^{+13}_{-16}\,\rm{MeV}$ \cite{LHCb-X4685}.
-However, we neglect the light flavor $SU(3)$ breaking effect in the energy scale formula.
+In Ref.\cite{WZG-X4140-X4685}, we extend our previous works \cite{WangZG-Di-Y4140} to investigate the new tetraquark candidate $X(4685)$ as the first radial excitation of the $X(4140)$, and acquire the mass $M_{X}=4.70\pm0.12\,\rm{GeV}$, which is in very good agreement with the experimental data $4684 \pm 7 {}^{+13}_{-16}\,\rm{MeV}$ from the LHCb collaboration \cite{LHCb-X4685}.
+However, we neglect the light flavor $SU(3)$ breaking effects in applying the energy scale formula.